Perkosets/Perkosets/README.md

-- 👋 Hi, I’m @Perkosets
+- 👋 Hi, I’m Perks
-- 👀 I’m interested in coding and exploits
+- 👀 I’m interested in coding and exploiting vulnerable softwards
-- 🌱 I’m currently learning how to make a perfect roblox web executor
+- 🌱 I’m currently learning how to rape the VN Government
-- 💞️ I’m looking to collaborate on Better exploits
-- 📫 How to reach me discord - perkosets. instagram - masterkoben122
+- 📫 How to reach me discord - @hamald
 - 😄 Pronouns: fuck/nigga
 - ⚡ Fun fact: im not a fucking weirdo none of my shit is backdoored so just enjoy it with 0 worries